A few short years ago, simply writing useful articles regularly was enough to keep your audience engaged and see your SEO rankings steadily grow.

 Your editorial calendar should involve collaboration, analytics #tools, and more, says @seosmarty.Click To Tweet

-This roundup features three innovative tools to create a new content marketing routine to better adapt to an ever-changing digital marketing
+This roundup features three innovative tools to create a new content marketing routine to better adapt to an ever-changing digital marketing world.

 HANDPICKED RELATED CONTENT: Editorial Calendar Tools and Templates

 1. Use ContentCal to diversify content you market